Ngoma music

-Ngoma (also ng'oma or ing'oma) is a Bantu term with many connotations that encompasses music, dance, and instruments.
-In Tanzania ngoma also refers to events, both significant life-changing events such as the first menstruation or the birth or passing of a loved one, as well as momentary events such as celebrations, rituals, or competitions.
-Ngoma was the primary form of culture throughout the Great Lakes and Southern Africa.
-Today it is most notable in Tanzania, where it is deemed an official music genre by the National Arts Council (BASATA - Baraza la Sanaa la Taifa).
-In Tanzania, it is experienced throughout the country and performed, taught, and studied in many schools and universities.
-The most notable school for ngoma is the Bagamoyo Arts and Cultural Institute, which produces the most prominent chairmen (directors/conductors) and dancers.
+Ngoma (also ng'oma or ing'oma) is a Swahili term with many connotations that encompasse music, dance, and instruments.
+In Tanzania ngoma also refers to events, both life-changing events such as the first menstruation, the birth or passing of a loved one, as well as events such as celebrations, rituals, or competitions.
+In traditional societies, Ngoma was the primary form of music and dance throughout the Great Lakes and Southern Africa.
+Today it is a musical genre in Tanzania, deemed an official musical form by the National Arts Council (BASATA - Baraza la Sanaa la Taifa).
+In Tanzania, it is common throughout the country, performed, taught, and studied in schools and universities.
+The national academy for ngoma is the Bagamoyo Arts and Cultural Institute, which has produced many ngoma musicians and dancers.

-The traditional forms of ngoma dancing consist of prominent movements of the hips.
-It uses a large variety of instruments, including strings and horns, but most prominently the use of drums.
-In other cases no instruments are used, such as by the Ambrokoi of the Maasai or the Ligihu of the Ngoni.
-These are usually dances of jumping and stomping, with significant movement and often a more competitive aspect than those with instruments.
+Traditional forms of ngoma dancing consist of prominent movements of the hips.
+The musical compositions use a variety of instruments, including traditional string instruments and horns, but most prominently the use of drums.
+In some other local traditions, no instruments are used, such as in the Ambrokoi dance of the Maasai or the Ligihu of the Ngoni.
+These are usually dances with jumping and stomping, with rhythmic movement and often a more competitive aspect than those dances with instruments.